Social Engineering and Phishing: Visible Crime Through the Invisible Way

-What is social engineering and phishing?
+What are social engineering and phishing?

 Social Media phishing is one of the various forms of social engineering which is a wider terminology to classify cybercrime tools.
-Social engineering, under the auspices of information technology, revolves around various tricks used to draw competent personal information from the users for some falsified activities.
+Social engineering, under the auspices of information technology, revolves around various tricks used to draw competent personal information from users for some falsified activities.
 It is the art of influencing human psychology to gain potential information for criminal activities.